Logo OckBench

 Large Language Models (LLMs) like GPT-5, Gemini 3, and Claude serve as the frontier of automated intelligence, fueled by reasoning techniques like Chain of Thought (CoT).
 As the field embraces test-time compute scaling, models are increasingly trained to generate extensive token chains to tackle tougher problems.
 However, this massive inflation of decoding tokens introduces a critical bottleneck: solving just six problems in the International Olympiad in Informatics can now take over ten hours, and complex mathematical challenges frequently explode into millions of tokens.

 While the community celebrates gains in reasoning capability, prevailing benchmarks like HELM and Chatbot Arena focus almost exclusively on output quality, ignoring this token efficiency crisis.
 In reality, many models consume vastly more tokens than necessary to reach the correct answer.
-Models of identical size (7B) achieving similar accuracy can differ by over 3.4Γ— in token consumption and 5.0Γ— in end-to-end latency.
+Two models reaching the same accuracy can differ by more than 25Γ— in tokens generated β€” one answering in ~1,600 tokens where another spends ~42,000.
 As accuracy on standard tasks approaches saturation, tokens must be treated as a cost β€” not a free resource.

 We introduce OckBench, the first model- and hardware-agnostic benchmark that jointly measures accuracy and token efficiency.
 Our key contributions include: